The Human Truth Foundation

 Health:

 Bulgaria has some poor policies and cultural issues which cause some public health problems.
-Bulgaria does better than average when it comes to its fertility rate14 (but bad for Europe), its food aid and health contributions and WHO compliance32 (but bad for Europe), its immunizations take-up33 (but low for Europe), its adolescent birth rate26 (but one of the highest in Europe) and in its average life expectancy11 (but low for Europe).
+Bulgaria does better than average in its fertility rate14, its food aid and health contributions and WHO compliance31 (but bad for Europe), its immunizations take-up32 (but low for Europe), its adolescent birth rate24 (but one of the worst in Europe) and in its average life expectancy11 (but bad for Europe).
 But, things could still be better.
-Bulgaria does worse than average for its suicide rate34 and in its smoking rate35.
-And finally, it sits amongst the bottom 20 when it comes to its alcohol consumption rate36.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Bulgaria does worse than average in its suicide rate33 and in its smoking rate34.
+And finally, it falls into the worst-performing 20 when it comes to its alcohol consumption rate35.
+The number of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Bulgaria improved by +3.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Bulgaria has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 2.31 in 1960.

 Years11